zubinchopra/portaldocs/portal-sdk/templates/portalfx-performance.md

 1. How many parts are on the blade?
     - If there is only a single part, if you're not using a no-pdl blade or `<TemplateBlade>` migrate your current blade to a no-pdl blade.
     - If there are multiple parts, migrate over to use a no-pdl blade
+1. Does your blade open within a resource menu blade?
+    - If it does, ensure the `getMenuConfig` call is returned statically (< 10ms).
+You can make use of the enabled/disabled observable property on menu items, if you need to asynchronously determine to enable a menu item.
 1. See our [best practices](#performance-best-practices)

 ## My Part 'Ready' is above the bar, what should I do